 Make Sure You Have Enough Insulation

 If your home is lacking insulation in the attic, you could be losing heated air in the winter and allowing hot outside air throughout the summer through the top of your home.
 A poorly or improperly insulated attic could result in major temperature differences on various levels of your home.
-Check that you have adequate insulation and that it’s the correct kind of insulation for your home and the climate in Kutztown.
+Check that you have adequate insulation and that it’s the correct kind of insulation for your home and the climate in Kutztown and Breinigsville.